0FFICE-SPACE/0FFICE-SPACE/README.md

 - 👋 Hi, I’m @0FFICE-SPACE
 - 👀 I’m interested in ...
-Algorave, Algorythm
+Algojamming
 - 🌱 I’m currently learning ...
 SonicPi (rby base)
 - 💞️ I’m looking to collaborate on ... all things musical!
 - 📫 How to reach me ... callum.json.mitchell@gmail.com